 What is the Alpha Science Fiction/Fantasy/Horror Workshop for Young Writers?

 Alpha is a residential writers’ workshop designed for teenagers who enjoy writing science fiction, fantasy and/or horror.
 Like residential writers workshop for adults, it will feature a number of professional writers who will work with the teenaged writers.
-This workshop will run for ten days and will be open to students between the ages of 14 and 19.
+This workshop will run for eleven days and will be open to students between the ages of 14 and 19.
 The students will be kept busy the entire time, writing, researching, critiquing, listening to presentations by authors, and giving public readings of their own work.

 There are many issues to address in order to allay any concerns you may have.
 Expense.
 Housing.
 Meals.
 Travel.
 Safety.
 As parents, we understand.
 Let’s go through them one by one.

 The price of the workshop includes a private room (with door lock and key) in an air-conditioned suite containing four bedrooms, two baths, a fully-equipped kitchen and living room.
 Students are encouraged to bring their own laptop computer, if possible, and to let the staff know if they do not own one.
 Female and male students will be housed in separate areas.
-There are coin-op washers and dryers in each dorm.
+There are washers and dryers in each dorm.
 Each room is carpeted, and has a desk, chair, bureau, closet, twin bed and a window.
 Linens (towels, sheets, blankets) will be provided.
 The dorms are two stories tall and fairly new; one suite per dorm is equipped for the handicapped, and all buildings are handicap accessible.

 Meals during the workshop will normally be taken at the college cafeteria which has an extensive selection of food and drink, in an all-you-can-eat style: daily selections, which we can suggest to the cook for our workshop, and stationary set-ups including a pasta bar, a salad bar, a pizza station, dessert cart and Belgian waffle/ice cream station.
 Vegetarian students won’t have difficulty finding a healthy diet.